Novailoveyou/Novailoveyou/readme.md

 ## About

-- 🎬 Was born and raised in an isolated Russian military town
+- 🎬 Was born in a family of the military pilot
-- 🇺🇸 Learned English in my room using the internet, moved out, and re-educated myself
+- 🇺🇸 Learned English in my room using the internet
 - 🐐 Taught myself to program using the internet with the huge help of [Brad Traversy][brad]
-- 🎓 For the past two years+ have been working full-time in an online education building web apps ([mba][mba], [mipo][mipo], [mitu][mitu] and others)
+- 🎓 For the past three years+ have been working full-time in an online education building web apps ([mba][mba], [mitm][mitm], [mitu][mitu] and others)
 - ⚡ Accelerating the world's transition to sustainable energy I find to be the most important thing right now.
 I work hard to make myself able to contribute to the mission
-- 💘 I love programming & engineering and everything about it
+- 💘 I love programming from the bottom of my heart

 ## Favorite tools